Breina/MC-ticker/README.md

 dimensions.
 Shift will take the previous origin, if possible.
 Control or command will add to the previous selection, and when done on an already selected region, will make a negative selection inside the previous selection.
 Selecting blocks has currently no use, though. >.<
+* !{Update}(/img/tools/update.png) Updates the selected block.
+Holding shift will send it as a random block update.

 ## Extensibility
 MC ticker is able to handle modded clients, but currently has no graphics for any.
 Graphics are configured by XML files